skrey/yellow-extensions/themes/coffeecream/README.md

 2. Download [coffeecream.css](coffeecream.css?raw=true) and [coffeecream.png](coffeecream.png?raw=true), copy both files into your media/styles folder.
 3. Use the theme on your website, open file `system/config/config.ini` and change `style = coffeecream`.

-To uninstall simply delete the theme files and set default style.
+To uninstall delete the theme files and set default style.